robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 The Suite Teardown is executed regardless of the outcome of the tests|tasks within the suite, even if the suite setup fails.

 **Key characteristics of Suite Teardown:**
+- Suite Teardown is a single keyword call with potential argument values.
 - Executed after all tests|tasks and child suites have completed.
 - Runs even if the Suite Setup fails or any test|task within the suite fails.
 - If the Suite Teardown fails, all tests|tasks in the suite are marked as failed in reports and logs.